Meet 10 of the Best Male Runners on Earth

 Recently, we covered some of the best female runners on Earth.
 Now it’s the men’s turn!
 There are many different ways to compile a “Best Of” list, but in these two Runnerclick segments the criteria are the best ten international modern day male runners in all categories, chosen by highest medals and world records won.
 As mentioned in the previous post, it’s absolutely impossible to make a shortlist that comes even close to including all of the incredibly talented runners.
 There are so many accomplished athletes all over the world, both in the past and present day!
 Nevertheless, here is a list of our top ten.
 Enjoy!

 Eliud Kipchoge, marathon and long distance.
-Hailing from the Nandi district in Kenya, 33-year-old Eliud is especially unique because he began his career in the 3,000 and 5,000-meter races, winning countless medals from 2002 to 2016 (including 6 gold medals, one of those at the 2010 Commonwealth Games).
+Hailing from the Nandi district in Kenya, Eliud is especially unique because he began his career in the 3,000 and 5,000-meter races, winning countless medals from 2002 to 2016 (including 6 gold medals, one of those at the 2010 Commonwealth Games).
 But in 2012 he switched to road running, running his first half marathon with the second fastest time marathon debut on record at 59:25.
 He then won the London Marathon and Berlin Marathon three times each between 2015 and 2018.
 In 2016, he won the marathon gold medal in the 2016 Rio Olympics.
 And in 2018, he broke the marathon world record by a staggering minute and 20 seconds with a time of 2:01:39!
 Eliud has won almost every single marathon he has entered, and is rightly described as “the greatest marathoner of all time”.
 We’ve covered his training plan as well as his diet plan, which is a great insight into his success.

 Wilson Kipsang Kiprotich, marathon.
 Another accomplished Kenyan athlete, Wilson Kiprotich broke the then world record with a time of 2:03:23 in the 2013 Berlin Marathon (he is also the only person to beat Eliud Kipchoge in a marathon).
 Since 2007, Wilson has won dozens of gold medals at marathons around the world: New York City Marathon, Berlin Marathon, London Marathon, Tokyo Marathon and Frankfurt Marathon (just to name a few).
 The 36-year-old athlete was one of the first people in the world to beat a 2:05 marathon time on five different occasions.
 He won the bronze medal in the 2012 London Olympics marathon event.